minprog/adventure/steps/3 data/index.md

 1. read a line
 2. `split()` it into a list, making sure you split on the TAB character ("\t")
 3. create a new room object using the data from the list
-4. add the room to `self.rooms` for later use, mapping the room ID to the room object itself
+4. add the room to a `rooms` variable for later use
 5. go to 1

 Make sure the loop ends as soon as `readline` returns *just* a newline character.
 Also, don't forget to clean the data.
 Each line has a newline character at the end, and this character should *not* end up in the room object description!
 Recall how to remove a stray newline from the end of a string?